How our standards are developed

 To find out more about our ongoing standards revision process, including which standards are currently under revision and which ones have already been approved, visit our PEFC Standards Revision website.

-The development (or revision) of a standard goes through a series of key phases:
+The development (or revision) of an international standard goes through a series of key phases:

 We prepare the project proposal; this includes a description of the scope and intended outcomes of the standard, and a justification for the need of the standard.
 The PEFC Board of Directors must approve it before moving on to the next stage.